 Robin reminds us all that perhaps Dr. Suess said it best when he said, “Christmas doesn’t come from the store.
 Maybe, just maybe, Christmas means a little bit more.”

-Donna has been involved, coordinating “The Holiday Project” in Houston, Texas and surrounding areas, through Volunteer Houston, since Christmas of 2002.
+Donna has been involved, in coordinating “The Holiday Project” in Houston, Texas, and surrounding areas, through Volunteer Houston, since Christmas of 2002.
 In 2007 she was invited to be on The Holiday Project’s National Board.

 Donna is retired from her career, as an activity director and community liaison, but continues her passion for connecting volunteers to nursing homes and assisted living facilities, to enhance the lives of the residents and the volunteers.
 Two of her favorite sayings are, “To the world you may be one person but to one person you may be the world” and “For somehow, not only at Christmas, but all the long year through, The joy that you give to others is the joy that comes back to you.”
 John Greenleaf Whittier

 The Holiday Project brings Donna much JOY!
 She invites everyone to volunteer and experience the joy of volunteering and to spread joy through The Holiday Project

 Paula Trimble is the Secretary for The Holiday Project and has been a volunteer with the organization for several years.
 She and her daughter have participated in holiday visits and have helped organize visits with residents of nursing facilities and rehabilitation centers.

 Paula is the Chief of Policy and Director of Small Business Programs at the Space Development Agency in the U.S. Department of Defense.
 The Space Development Agency (SDA) is building a space-based architecture to provide advanced missile tracking and targeting to meet the needs of the joint warfighter.
 At SDA, Paula is driving policy solutions to reduce barriers in the acquisition process and enable small businesses and start-ups to work more easily with the federal government.